Scale your business with our modular plugins.

 5. Add CSS to the backend

 Each method has its pros and cons.
-For example, adding CSS from the theme Customizer is easy and comes with a real-time preview.
-However, it’s not a recommended practice for a large list of CSS rules.
+For example, adding CSS via the theme Customizer is easy and includes a real-time preview.
+However, it’s not recommended to use an extensive list of CSS rules.
 Alternatively, you can edit the files of your child theme or upload your own CSS file to your child theme.

 Even though it is not recommended a recommended practice, you can use hooks to include a script in the <head> HTML tag to make quick tests and debug your site.